make-all/SampleAuth/readme.md

-# SampleAuth Plugin
+# ServerAuth Plugin

-This is a sample authentication plugin showing how a MantisBT authentication plugin can implement its own authentication and control authentication related flags on a per user basis.
+This is an authentication plugin to authorize users based on prior authentication by the web server.
+Primary use-cases are where there is a single-sign-on authentication method, which is handled by web server authentication modules.
+For example mod_auth_kerberos, mod_auth_openidc and similar Apache modules, or equivalents for nginx and other servers.

 The authentication mechanism implemented by this plugin works as follows:
-- If user is administrator, use standard authentication.
+- username is extracted from the REMOTE_USER server provided variable.
-- If user is not registered in the db, user standard behavior.
+- if the user exists, they are auto-signed in without requiring a password.
-- Otherwise, auto-signin the user without a password.
+- if the user does not exist, they can be optionally auto-created.

-Users that are auto-signed in, can't manage or use passwords that are stored in the MantisBT database.
+- when auto creating users, they can optionally use other server variables to populate realname and email address (if the server authentication module can provide such info).

-The plugin can be easily modified to redirect to an identity provider and validate the token returned or validate a username and password against a database or LDAP.
+Users can't manage or use passwords that are stored in the MantisBT database when this authentication plugin is used.

 ## Authentication Flags
 The authentication flags events enables the plugin to control MantisBT core authentication behavior on a per user basis.